applena/20-project-api/README.md

   * Returns a JSON object with xyz in it.

 #### Tests
+* CREATE AN ADMIN: the frist step is to create a new Role that has admin prividledges. `http post :3000/newRole role=admin capabilities=[read,write,update,delete]` Once you have an admin role set up, you can use this role to crate a new user.

+* Upon successfull completion of your admin role creation, you should recieve a token.

+* CREATE A NEW USER: now that the admin role exists, create a new user: `http POST :3000/signup username=super password=yo role=admin'

+* GENERATE A KEY: Upon successfull completeion of your new admin user, you will recieve a new token.
+Use this token to generate a key that never expires and can be used muliple time: `http POST :3000/key authorization:bearer\ {your token goes here}`

+* this will generate a key that you can use multiple times that never expires with admin prividlidges - like this one: `http POST :3000/key authorization:bearer\ eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6IjVjNDM1NzkzYWU4ZTc5MjAyMjRlZTc5NyIsImNhcGFiaWxpdGllcyI6WyJyZWFkLHdyaXRlIl0sInR5cGUiOiJ1c2VyIiwiaWF0IjoxNTQ3OTE3MjAzLCJleHAiOjE1NDc5MTgxMDN9.j-lljuxYaBXY0XK6nDuziWP6mWfLalcqXa9dZz4oLRQ`

+* ADD A PLAYER TO THE /api/v1/players PATH: using the key that we generated (or the one provided), enter the following: `http :3000/api/v1/players name=playersTest position=P throws=R bats=R team=CATS authorization:bearer\ eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6IjVjNDM1NzkzYWU4ZTc5MjAyMjRlZTc5NyIsImNhcGFiaWxpdGllcyI6WyJyZWFkLHdyaXRlIl0sInR5cGUiOiJ1c2VyIiwiaWF0IjoxNTQ3OTE3MjAzLCJleHAiOjE1NDc5MTgxMDN9.j-lljuxYaBXY0XK6nDuziWP6mWfLalcqXa9dZz4oLRQ`

 * How do you run tests?
 * What assertions were made?
 * What assertions need to be / should be made?